Proof of Humanity

 We are all humanity detectors and we always have been.
 We’ve absorbed the culture of lip syncing, steroids, ghostwriters, and yes, plastic surgery.
 Fakery is cheap now.
 We’ve been burned enough that suspicion seems rational.
 And we’ve always loved catching fakes.
 The AI detector is the latest tool in a very old game.

-What we’re really doing now is ‘othering’ AI to protect the value of human work.
+We’re ‘othering’ AI to protect the value of human work.
 Because if we don’t, we’d have to depend on merit alone and on humans to recognize it.
 Merit is a scary place to live.
 And we don’t trust our eyes now.

 So we invent proxies for ‘real.’
 We optimize for them.
 They work briefly, then become legible, then become solved games.
 Then we invent new tests.
 The cycle repeats, and faster each time, because new technology makes both the catching up and the counterfeiting progressively easier.